cskeeters/typst-cardly/README.md

 )
 ```

-# Vertical Folding Cards
+## Vertical Folding Cards

-To support cards that fold down (vertically), change the values in card_param.typ to use portrait and double the hight rather than the width like so:
+To support cards that fold down (vertically), change the values in `card_param.typ` to use portrait and double the height rather than the width like so:

 ```typst
 // How far past cut lines we want to print